 There’s a reason it has been so widely adopted — it simplified the complicated and helped many businesses grow.
 But in 2022, with a wealth of new technology and learnings at our fingertips, it falls flat for several reasons.

-Funnels create silos in the business By framing these steps up in a funnel, we tend to place teams in different segments of the funnel.
-Marketing may be responsible for acquisition, while product are responsible for retention.
-In thinking this way, marketing are incentivized to increase new users, without thinking about how those users will be retained long-term.
-This could cause marketing to bring in lower-quality users or to attract users with false product promises, leading to a lower retention rate.
+Funnels create silos in the business According to Reforge, by framing these steps up in a funnel, we tend to place teams in different segments of the funnel.
+Marketing may be responsible for acquisition, while product is responsible for retention.
+In thinking this way, marketing is incentivized to increase new users, without thinking about how those users will be retained long-term.
+This could cause marketing to bring in lower-quality users or attract users with false product promises, leading to a lower retention rate.
 With the paradigm shift from funnel to loop, everyone in the organization is thinking about the customer journey as a whole.
 This is especially important when switching to a product-led growth strategy.

 Funnels are hungry and expensive With an AARRR approach, you have to keep feeding that hungry funnel new inputs through acquisition activities like paid search, content marketing, or social media marketing.
 These activities cost the business time and money, meaning there’s a limit to how many new users can enter and move through the funnel, especially when we consider how CACs (Customer Acquisition Costs) are increasing.